8 tips for better brain health

 Research has found that eating a healthy diet may play a role in preventing or delaying symptoms of dementia.
 In particular, the MIND diet can be a valuable tool for brain health.

 MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay.
-This diet of brain healthy foods gives your brain fuel to help improve mental focus and slow decline in thinking skills.
-The MIND diet focuses on plant-based foods.
+This diet of brain-healthy foods gives your brain fuel to help improve mental focus and slow decline in thinking skills.
+The MIND diet stresses plant-based foods.
 It includes plenty of leafy greens and other vegetables, berries, nuts, whole grains, poultry and fish.
-It limits foods like butter, cheese, red meat and sweets.
+It limits foods such as butter, cheese, red meat and sweets.

 7. Challenge your brain